Efavirenz / Lamivudine / Tenofovir Disoproxil FumarateBrand Name: Symfi Lo Other Names: EFV/3TC/TDF Drug Class: Combination Drugs

 What is Symfi Lo?

-Symfi Lo is a prescription medicine approved by the U.S.(FDA) to treat HIV infection in adults and children weighing at least 77 pounds (35 kg).
+Symfi Lo is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV infection in adults and children weighing at least 77 lb (35 kg).

 Symfi Lo is a complete regimen for the treatment of HIV infection and should not be used with other HIV medicines.

-Symfi Lo contains the following three different medicines combined in one pill:
+Symfi Lo contains the following three different medicines combined in one tablet:

 - Efavirenz – an HIV medicine called a (NNRTI)